Political Activity Policy

 - sponsoring events to advance the candidacy of a particular candidate;

 - voter education or registration activities that are skewed;

 - commenting on action, statements, or positions taken by candidates; and

 The IRS has released guidance to tax exempt organizations regarding the facts and circumstances it considers when deciding whether a charitable organization has engaged in prohibited political activity in Revenue Ruling 2007-41.
 The American Council on Education has provided additional guidance.

 The above is only meant to provide general guidance and is by no means exhaustive.
-Please contact Megan Hart, Legal Officer and Assistant Secretary of the College at firstname.lastname@example.org or call 725-3092 if particular issues arise.
+Please contact Megan Hart, Legal Officer at firstname.lastname@example.org or call 725-3092 if particular issues arise.